Qi-tchi/LyonParallel/README.md

 ...
 ```

-* The subgraph counting method is defined in
+* The morphism counting method is defined in
   `lib/termination.ml`

 ---

 ---

-### Try Subgraph Counting Method with ruler-graph with one forbidden context
+### Try Morphism Counting Method with ruler-graph with one forbidden context

 Method presented in

 * Qi Qiu.
-Proving Termination of Injective DPO Graph Rewriting Systems using Subgraph Counting.
+Proving Termination of Injective DPO Graph Rewriting Systems using Morphism Counting.
 Université Claude Bernard Lyon 1.
 2025. ⟨hal-04973012⟩

 **Implementation Notes:**